 Here follow the tribute and dues that Brian Boraimhe claimed from the provincial kings of Ireland outside of Munster for the upkeep of the house of Ceann Choradh as stated by Mac Liag, chief ollamh of Ireland, in the poem which begins: Boraimhe town of the kings.
-In the first place he got from the province of Connaught eight hundred cows and eight hundred hogs; he got from Tir Chonaill five hundred mantles and five hundred cows; he got from Tir Eoghain three score cows and three score pigs and three score bars of iron; he got from the clann Rudhruighe of Ulster thrice fifty cows and three hundred bars of iron from the province of Leinster; three score cows, three score pigs and three score bars of iron from the province of Leinster; three score cows, three score pigs and three score bars of iron from the province of Leinster; three score cows, three score pigs and three score bars of iron from the province of Luimneach a tun of red wine every day in the year.
-And when Brian sat in his royal seat it was the king of Munster that sat at his right hand, just as it was customary with all the kings of the race of Eireamhon to place the kings of Ulster at their right hand.
-None of the men of Ireland were permitted to bear arms in Brian's house, but the Dal gCais alone as the above- mentioned poem says in this stanza:
+In the first place he got from the province of Connaught eight hundred cows and eight hundred hogs; he got from Tir Chonaill five hundred mantles and five hundred cows; he got from Tir Eoghain three score cows and three score pigs and three score bars of iron; he got from the clann Rudhruighe of Ulster thrice fifty cows and thrice fifty hogs; he got eight hundred cows from Oirghialla; three hundred hogs, three hundred beeves and three score bars of iron from the province of Leinster; three score cows, three score pigs and three score bars of wine; and he got from the Lochlonnaigh of Ath Cliath thrice fifty vats of wine; and he got from the score that sat at his right hand, just as it was customary with all the kings of the race of Eireamhon to place the kings of Ulster at their right hand.
+None of the men of Ireland were permitted to bear arms in Brian's house, but the Dal gCais alone as the above-mentioned poem says in this stanza:

-None of the men of Erin,

-Only the Dal gCais of battle triumphs, Were permitted to use their arms there In the same house with the king of Erin.
+None of the men of Erin, Only the Dal gCais of battle triumphs, Were permitted to use their arms there In the same house with the king of Erin.